schoblaska/io_daemonizer/README.md

 )
 ```

+### Make sure your run block accepts a single argument
+If your script is failing with `#<ArgumentError: wrong number of arguments (given 1, expected 0)>`, this is why.

 ### Starting and stopping the server
 Call your script with `start` or `stop` as the first argument to control the daemon process.